knative/docs/docs/serving/autoscaling/scale-bounds.md

 To apply upper and lower bounds to autoscaling behavior, you can specify scale bounds in both directions.

-You can also specify the initial target scale of a revision after creation, with either its cluster-wide flag or annotation.
+You can also specify the initial scale a revision is scaled to immediately after creation, either as a default for all revisions, or for a specific revision using an annotation.

 ## Lower bound